Assizes: Circuits

 Yorkshire was for a time removed from the Northern Circuit and placed on the Midland Circuit.

 The North-eastern Circuit was formed in 1876 and contained Yorkshire, Durham and Northumberland.
 By 1960 these seven circuits saw no longer a Home nor a Norfolk Circuit, instead a South-eastern Circuit and a Wales and Chester Circuit.
 In 1972, the Midland Circuit and the Oxford Circuit were combined and became the Midland and Oxford Circuit.

 Each had its own bar and mess (also called a circuit mess or bar mess).
 The mess was a society of those jurists practising on the circuit.
 The bar was its barristers' subset.

+Circuits continue today with similar functions as professional associations for barristers and administrative divisions for judges.

 Assize records

 The National Archives holds most of the surviving historical records of the assizes.